Healthy Homes Assessment Karori

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
-For specialist advice get in touch today and book your rental property house assessment.
+The consequences of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can be extremely costly for property managers and landlords.
+For expert advice get in touch today and book your rental property home assessment.

 home assessments for rental properties